CarbonLDP/carbonldp-js-sdk/doc/README.md

 uri:Carbon.RDF.URI.Class
 ```

-This property is initialized with null.
+The absolute URI that represents the property
 ```typescript
 literal:boolean
 ```

-This property is initialized with null.
+Indicates if the property is a literal or not.
 ```typescript
 literalType:Carbon.RDF.URI.Class
 ```

-This property is initialized with null.
+The type of literal the property is.
+It's `null` if the property is not a literal.
 ```typescript
 language:string
 ```

-This property is initialized with null.
+The language the property is in.
+It's `null` if the property is not a container language.
 ```typescript
 containerType:Carbon.ObjectSchema.ContainerType
 ```

-This property is initialized with null.
+The type of container the property is.
+It's `null` if the property is no container type.

 ### <a name="Carbon-ObjectSchema-Digester" />Class Carbon.ObjectSchema.Digester

-> Class with options for standardize a JSON-LD Schema.
+> Class with functions for standardize a JSON-LD Context Schema.